mughalhsm/Data-Pipeline-Retail-Business/README.md

 Deployed via a scripted solution written in Python.

-You should be able to demonstrate that a change to the source database will be reflected in the data warehouse within 30 minutes at most.
+A change to the source database will be reflected in the data warehouse within 30 minutes at most.

 ## Technical Details
 The primary data source for the project is a moderately complex database called `totesys` which is meant to simulate the back end data of a commercial application.
 Data is inserted and updated into this database several times a day.